-The academic year 2018/2019 online housing application is available starting in early January 2018 and we encourage you to complete the online housing application and submit payments as soon as possible.
-The deadline is May 1, 2018.
+The academic year 2019/2020 online housing application is available starting in early January 2019 and we encourage you to complete the online housing application and submit payments as soon as possible.
+The deadline is May 1, 2019.
 By completing your online housing application (electronically signed License Agreement, $50 non-refundable application fee and initial housing payment) by this date, mandatory frosh will be included with the first round of computer assignments.
-You may also complete your online housing application and submit payments anytime after this date and your room/apartment assignment will be made on a first-completed, first-served basis as long as space remains available.
+You may also complete your online housing application and submit payments any time after this date and your room/apartment assignment will be made on a first-completed, first-served basis as long as space remains available.
 Please keep in mind that housing fills quickly and typically has a paid waiting list.
 We encourage you to submit an online housing application and payments well in advance and as early as possible.

-- Priority is given to all mandatory freshmen who graduated high school outside a 30 mile radius of SJSU who complete their online housing application (electronically signing the License Agreement, remit the $50 non-refundable application fee and initial housing payment) by the May 1, 2018 deadline.
+- Priority is given to all mandatory freshmen who graduated high school outside a 30-mile radius of SJSU who complete their online housing application (electronically signing the License Agreement, remit the $50 non-refundable application fee and initial housing payment) by the May 1, 2019 deadline.

 - Filling out the online housing application, but not remitting the mandatory $50 non-refundable application fee, not electronically signing the License Agreement and/or neglecting to remit the initial housing payment.
 The online housing application must be completed (electronically signed License Agreement, $50 non-refundable application fee and initial housing payment) in order for the application to be considered complete.
 In addition, all minors under the age of 18 must submit a signed hard-copy of the License Agreement which also includes the signature of an adult guarantor.